 The full service cafeteria serves breakfast, lunch and dinner to groups in residence and on campus for the day.
 All meals are available for a minimum of 15 people and can accommodate up to 120 individuals in multiple seatings.
 The cafeteria also provides make-your-own bag lunches for residential groups headed out for a full day in the field.

 Set fees are established for program, boat, dormitory and meals.
 All group fees are dependent upon program type, number of participants, length of stay and any lodging and meals required.

-- A Non-Refundable $100 deposit is required for full day or half day programs to secure the date(s) and is applied toward the final balance due.
+A Non-Refundable $100 deposit is required for half day programs to secure the date(s) and is applied toward the final balance due.

 - Groups requesting a program that requires activities aboard the R/V Sea Dawg are assessed an additional boat fee.